Updated for 2026 Exam

 Ignore MCQs.
 Focus entirely on FRQs—they are easier to improve quickly.
 Learn the rubric language for experimental design (Q1).

-Resources That Don't Suck
+Resources That Work

 • Bozeman Science (YouTube)

-• AP Daily Videos (College Board)
+• AP Daily Videos (AP Classroom)

 • Khan Academy AP Bio